-The faculty handbook entry for the Master of Teaching can be viewed at Handbooks Online.
+The school handbook entry for the Master of Teaching can be viewed at Handbooks Online.

 The handbook contains information about enrolment, the course program and calendar, the names and contact details for key academic and administrative staff, lists of units of study, course policies and regulations, and Senate resolutions affecting the degrees.

-MTeach candidates are eligible for a number of scholarships offered by the University, the faculty and other bodies.
-Information about University and faculty scholarships and prizes is available from the Scholarships and prizes section of the faculty website.
+MTeach candidates are eligible for a number of scholarships offered by the University, the school and other bodies.
+Information about University and school scholarships and prizes is available from the Scholarships and prizes section of the school website.

 Information about graduation, including ceremony dates, is available from the graduations website.